Invoice for business customers

-When a customer orders something via bol.com, he will automatically receive a payment summary, showing the selling price of each item.
-This payment summary is provided by bol.com, as is the handling of the payment.
-You also have to fulfil your own legal obligations as a business owner.
-This includes issuing a correct invoice to the (business) customer.
+When a customer orders something via bol, they automatically receive a payment overview.
+This payment overview is handled by bol, as is the payment processing.
+You, as an entrepreneur, are responsible for meeting your additional legal obligations.
+This includes issuing a correct invoice for the (business) customer.

 When should you send an invoice?

-Good to know: invoice requests must be answered within 24 hours by uploading the invoice in the seller account or via the Retailer API.
-You can also upload invoices immediately after sending the order via the Retailer API.
-This way, the customer can download the invoice directly from their customer account and you avoid receiving invoice requests.
+Good to know: invoice requests must be answered within 24 hours by uploading the invoice to your seller account or via the Retailer API.
+You can also upload invoices directly after shipping the order via the Retailer API.
+This allows the customer to download the invoice directly from their customer account and prevents you from receiving invoice requests.
+An invoice request is only closed by uploading the invoice, even if the order has been cancelled.

-What information do you share on an invoice?
+What information should you include on an invoice?

 • The invoice number

-• The bol.com order number associated with this order*
+• The bol order number associated with this order (found under ‘Invoice requests’ or ‘Upload’)

 • Your Chamber of Commerce number